cyyapye/ycy.pw/content/posts/culture-of-elite-engineering-teams.md

 ---
 templateKey: blog-post
 type: post
-title: Culture of elite engineering teams
+title: Culture - Part 1
 date: 2020-01-27T01:31:47.148Z
 metaDescription: >-
   What is culture?
 How does an elite engineering team behave?
 What behaviors